-The York Region Official Plan growth forecast for Markham, together with the 2011 Census, shown in Table 2.3 below, propose almost

-150,000 residents and 100,000 new jobs in Markham between 2006 and 2031.
+The York Region Official Plan growth forecast for Markham, together with the 2011 Census, shown in the table below, anticipates an additional 150,000 residents and over 100,000 new jobs in Markham between 2006 and 2031.
 This represents over one-quarter of the population growth, and almost one-third of the employment growth within York Region during this period.